MichaelBurge/michaelburge.github.io/_posts/2019-03-06-nes-design.markdown

 If this second property failed(say, if today the NES has a standard NES controller, but tomorrow it has a SNES controller), then the savestate files would need to include type information so the correct `load` method is called.

-However, given these restrictions, every NES component has very straightforward serialization code:
+However, given these restrictions, every NES component has very straightforward serialization code.
+For example:

 {:.spoiler}
 {% highlight rust %}